detricksnyder/TeachingLectures/PHYS101/README.md

 * Explain briefly the mechanism of glucose uptake into the muscle.
 * Name the tissues in which insulin facilitates glucose uptake and those in which insulin does not facilitate glucose uptake.
 * List the major factors that stimulate or inhibit insulin secretion.
-* Draw an oral glucose tolerance test (oGTT)  (glucose, insulin, and glucagon levels) and explain the conditions and describe what is occurring and why.
-Explain how the two hormones act to promote glucose homeostasis in the plasma and in the key target tissues for each of these hormones.
+* Draw an oral glucose tolerance test (oGTT)  (glucose, insulin, and glucagon levels) and and describe what is occurring and why.
+Explain how the two hormones act to promote glucose homeostasis in the plasma.
 * State which nutrient storages are preferably used for short-term regulation of energy metabolism if no nutrients are available from the GI tract.
 * Discuss the hormones involved, fuel storage capacity, fuel storage consumption, and glucose (or fatty acid) levels during 1) the postprandial period, 2) the post-absorptive period, 3) fasting.
 * List the insulin-counteracting hormones and their roles in glucose homeostasis.
 Discuss the hormones involved in minute-to-minute regulation and long-term regulation of glucose homeostasis.